Sunil Wijesiriwardena: Career

 In 2003, he was invited as one of the guests by Japan Foundation during a cultural field trip/cultural study tour.
 He also served as a permanent member of the International resource group on ethics education from 2005 to 2012 which was organized by Arigato Foundation (Geneva-Tokyo) in collaboration with the UNICEF.

 In December 2013, he also paid tribute to human rights activist Sunila Abeysekera by staging a live music performance to mark the commemoration of Sunila Abeysekera which was conducted by The Women and Media Collective in collaboration with INFORM and the Free Media Movement, Sri Lanka.

 On 19 February 2015, he received a special commendation from the Ambassador of Japan.
 In 2016, he spoke to BBC Sandeshaya studio in an interview where he discussed about sharing each other's value systems in an organised manner to bring about ethnic reconciliation in Sri Lanka.

 His Poetry Journey was published in 2017 with the publication of his debut collection of poems titled 'Giri Muduna Mage Niwahana'.
 The book was shortlisted for the final four rounds of the 2018 Royal Book Awards.
 He had also took part in few demonstrations as a part of the 2022 Sri Lankan protests and had engaged in few interviews in Gotagogama village.

-In March 2022, he began delivering lectures about transformational leadership as part of Youth Leadership Academy in Bandaranaike Centre for International Studies at Bandaranaike Memorial International Conference Hall.
-He also currently serves as the director and principal academic leader of the Youth Leadership Academy at BCIS.
+In March 2022, he began delivering lectures about transformational leadership as part of Youth Leadership Academy (YLA) in Bandaranaike Centre for International Studies at Bandaranaike Memorial International Conference Hall (BMICH).
+The YLA later went on to be expanded into the Bandaranaike Academy for Leadership and Public Policy (BALPP), the country's first institute focused on leadership and education in public policy and governance.